NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/warp-client-checks/sentinel-one.md

 {{<render file="posture/_available-for-warp-with-gateway.md">}}

-Cloudflare Zero Trust can check if [SentinelOne](https://www.sentinelone.com/) is running on a device to determine if a request should be allowed to reach a protected resource.
+Khulnasoft Zero Trust can check if [SentinelOne](https://www.sentinelone.com/) is running on a device to determine if a request should be allowed to reach a protected resource.

 ## Prerequisites